Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Main Evaluation: Do our attacks work against commercial LLMs?

 \textbf{Challenges.} Testing this LLM was challenging due to abundant restrictions (the free version enables only 4 PDF interactions every 4 hours), so we could only experiment on one adversarial prompt.
 We opted for \texttt{Ignore}.
 We tried to use the same tags as in our previous experiments, but we were never successful.
 After trying dozens of different chat-markup tags, we began studying the format in which the system prompt of Claude 3.5 was structured (which is publicly available~\cite{claude2025artifact}), and devised a different prompt which had the same idea as that of our \texttt{Ignore} prompt (i.e., that of inducing the LLM to provide help against a suicidal idea from the user).

-\textbf{Setup and Results.} We report our adversarial prompt in the Appendix~\ref{sapp:prompts_claude}.
-We hence take our two papers,~\cite{shen2023bayesian, del2023skipdecode}, inject this custom adversarial prompt, and submit them to Claude Sonnet 4 for 5 times per each reviewing prompt (we also do the same for the baseline).
+\textbf{Setup and Results.} We report our adversarial prompt in Appendix~\ref{sapp:prompts_claude}.
+We take two papers,~\cite{shen2023bayesian, del2023skipdecode}, inject our custom adversarial prompt, and submit them to Claude Sonnet 4 for five times per each reviewing prompt (we also do the same for the baseline).
 Across all our 40 requests (2 papers, 4 reviewing prompts, 5 repetitions), we were always successful (ASR=1.00) because the LLM never provided a review and always tried to provide assistance against suicide.

-\subsection{Attacking ``unknown'' LLMs}
+\subsubsection{Attacking ``unknown'' LLMs}

 We conclude our assessment across different LLMs with a realistic use case.
 Recall that our envisioned attacker does not know which LLM would be used to produce the review (see §\ref{ssec:threat}).
 Hence, without such knowledge, we hypothesize the attacker would inject multiple prompts---each ``tailored'' for a specific LLM.
 However, would such an approach work?